L0stedMrlion/lionsproject-dsbot-v2/README.md

 # 🦁 Lion's Project - Discord bot

-Discord bot for our project named 🦁 Lion's Project, bot is writen in **discord.js**
+Discord bot for our project named 🦁 Lion's Project, hosted on VPS on **Ubuntu 22.04**, writen in **Discord.js**

 ## 💾 Download
-Make sure you have git installed, if you dont have use commands below
+Make sure you have git installed, if you dont have use commands below.

+*All download codes are for Ubuntu*

 **Ubuntu/Debian:**